sreedharan-chandra/BankingSystem/README.md

 Account Name
 Balance

-Implicit Requirement:
+**Implicit Requirement:**

 •	Account can't be managed with Name since customer names are no unique, so account number is mandatory

-Non Functional Requirements:
+**Non Functional Requirements:**

-Security:  Since the application deals with financial stuffs, security is very important.
+**Security:**  Since the application deals with financial stuffs, security is very important.

 Adding the following steps to ensure that

-•	Overall application runs on Https
+•	Overall application runs on Https.

 •	Secret/Password is encrypted in database.

-Technical Details:
+For more security, we can consider the following implementation,

+•	For Data Protection : Data hashing using MD5 or similar Hash algorithm - the user parameters will be hashed and sent to the server.
+The API will reform the hash string using the received parameters and ensure it matches to received hash string.

+• For Strong Authentication : Two Factor Authentication such as Google Authenticator.

+**Technical Details:**

 The following are the technologies used,
 •	Spring Boot